top of page

 Averages are boring.
 But, by definition, they are most people’s experience and therefor populated with a lot of truth.
 If we don’t capture them, photography skews reality.

 That’s why my artistic ambition, as a traveling writer and photographer (not to be confused with a travel writer or photographer), is to inch towards more comprehensive truths in the broad middle between narrow extremes.
-Covering some of the poles and much of the rest.
+Covering some of the fringes and much of the rest.

 Then, there’s style.